what we’ve discovered

 Rootstock

-Rootstock (RSK) is another Layer-2 solution that operates as a sidechain to the Bitcoin blockchain.
+Rootstock (RSK) is another Layer 2 solution that operates as a sidechain to the Bitcoin blockchain.
 It’s an open-source platform that enables smart contract functionality for Bitcoin.
 RSK leverages merge-mining to provide security to its sidechain.

 RSK is significant to the Bitcoin network because it allows users to execute smart contracts on the Bitcoin blockchain, which was not possible before.
-By bringing smart contract functionality to bitcoin, RSK enhances the Bitcoin network's utility and adoption potential.
+By bringing smart contract functionality to Bitcoin, RSK enhances the Bitcoin network's utility and adoption potential.

 Furthermore, RSK's merge-mining approach ensures that bitcoin miners can earn additional revenue by mining both Bitcoin as well as RSK blocks simultaneously, thereby providing security to either network.